TatsuyaNakamori/vscode-InsertRelativePath/docs_reST/source/en/sec01_overview/index.rst

 Overview
 ########

-In this section, we will look at the overview of this tool and how to install it.
+In this section, we will look at an overview of this tool and more.

 .. toctree::